 Pampering Treats - Keep a few treats in your purse and in your bathroom cabinet.
 I like to keep a Rollerball handy this time of year.
 My favs are Neal’s Yard Remedies to Roll – Energy and Tisserand’s Mind Clear, and Stay Positive Rollerballs.
 They are so easy to use; just roll them on your pulse points.
 I particularly like to apply to my temples and inside my wrists.
-I also keep a handy a jar of my Muscle Soak Bath or Frankincense, & Black Pepper Bath Salt after a long day, or when, I need some much needed TLC.
+I also keep a handy a jar of my Muscle Soak Bath Salts or Frankincense, & Black Pepper Bath Salts after a long day, or when, I need some much needed TLC.

 I hope you find some of these tips useful for your own winter wellness routine; I have to say for me, the one thing I have come to realise is to be kind to yourself and remember that ‘this too shall pass’.
 Like every season, winter will pass and soon you’ll will be happily bouncing with a Spring in your step as the next season arrives, but until then take care.